chanyahs1/expense_tracker/README.md

-# demo
+# A simple Expense Tracker Application using HTML, CSS, JS

-hello this is my first github repository
+You can add, track, delete your daily expenses.

-made by chanyahs
+made by yash chandak